kant/rcov_plugin/README.md

 Requirements
 ============

-This task requires that you have rcov installed and on your path.
+This plugin requires rails 3 and

 Using With Rails 2
 ============
-Use the following command to install this plugin with Rails 2:
+This plugin worked with Rails 2 back in the day, and I've got a tag on the repo that you can use to install the old Rails 2 version.
+Use the following command:

     script/plugin install -r rails_2 git://github.com/commondream/rcov_plugin.git